matteosox/nba/README.md

 ### Pull Requests

 The `main` branch has [branch protections](https://help.github.com/en/github/administering-a-repository/about-protected-branches) turned on in Github, requiring one reviewer to approve a PR before merging.
 We also use the code owners feature to specify who can approve certain PRs.
-As well, merging a PR requires status checks to complete successfully, but those **haven't been defined yet.**
+As well, merging a PR requires status checks to complete successfully.

 When naming a branch, please use the syntax `firstname/branch-name-here`.
 If you plan to collaborate with others on that branch, use `team/branch-name-here`.